Tanglewood Positions

 • We are not able to consider applicants who require Visa sponsorship support.

-Read the full description and apply to be an Overnight Camp Counselor (Link will open new tab)
+Read the full description and apply to be an Overnight Camp Counselor (Link opens a new tab)

 Trip Leader and Leadership Educator (Level 3 Overnight Camp Counselor)